03 Using R syntax

 used the hidden states of different layers for classification.

-With emb_pool_type
+With emb_pool_type,

 you decide which tokens are used for